pkusys/ElasticFlow/private_data.md

 ## Trace files
-The job trace files are not public due to copyright reasons.
-We will make the trace files public as soon as possible.
-You can send your github account to `gudiandian1998 at pku dot edu dot cn` so that we can share the job traces with you.
+The job trace files are not public currently due to policy reasons.
+We are trying our best to make the trace files public as soon as possible.
+To get the traces, you need to sign an NDA (non-disclosure agreement) with our company.
+Please send us your name, affiliation, and address so that we can sign NDA with you and send you the job traces privately.

 The trace files include:
 - `elsticVpollux_p.csv`: The trace file for pollux simulation in Figure 8(a).
 This file should be placed in the `<repo>/pollux/pollux_simulator/` directory.